How to Treat Spots on the Back of Your Hands

 Are the backs of your hands giving your age away?
 As we get older, all those years of sun exposure start to catch up with us.

-Usually, in the mid-thirties, they show in the form of liver spots (also called age spots, or more scientifically, solar lentigines) on our hands, arms, chest, and face.
+Usually by the mid-thirties, they show in the form of liver spots (also called age spots, or more scientifically, solar lentigines) on our hands, arms, chest, and face.

 Liver Spots on Your Hands